apollographql/vscode-graphql/README.md

 The Apollo GraphQL extension for VS Code brings an all-in-one tooling experience for developing apps with Apollo.

-- Add [syntax highlighting](#syntax) for GraphQL files and gql templates inside JavaScript files
+- Add [syntax highlighting](#syntax-highlighting) for GraphQL files and gql templates inside JavaScript files
-- Get instant feedback and [intelligent autocomplete](#autocomplete) for fields, arguments, types, and variables as you write queries
+- Get instant feedback and [intelligent autocomplete](#intelligent-autocomplete) for fields, arguments, types, and variables as you write queries
-- Seamlessly manage your client-side schema alongside your remote one
+- Manage client side schema alongside remote schema
-- [See performance information](#performance-insights) inline with your query definitions
+- See [performance information](#performance-insights) inline with your query definitions
 - Validate field and argument usage in operations
-- [Navigate projects](#navigating-projects) easier with jump-to and peek-at definitions and more
+- [Navigate projects more easily](#navigating-projects) with jump-to and peek-at definitions
 - Manage [client-only](#client-only-schemas) schemas
-- [Switch schema tags](#commands) to work on upcoming features
+- [Switch graph variants](#graph-variant-switching) to work with schemas running on different environments

 <h2 id="getting-started">Getting started</h2>

-Some features of this extension (like syntax highlighting) will work without any configuration, but to get all of the benefits of the VS Code experience, it's best to link the schema that is being developed against **before** installing the extension.
-The best way to do that is by [publishing a schema](https://www.apollographql.com/docs/graphos/delivery/) to the Apollo schema registry.
-Once that is done, two steps are needed:
+To get all the benefits of the VS Code experience, it's best to link the schema that is being developed against before installing the extension.
+The best way to do that is by [publishing a schema](https://www.apollographql.com/docs/graphos/delivery/publishing-schemas/) to the Apollo schema registry.
+After that's done:

-1. Create an `apollo.config.js` at the root of the project
+1. Create an `apollo.config.js` file at the root of the project.
-2. Copy an API key from the Apollo Studio dashboard of the published graph
+   Alternatively, you can create a `cjs`, `mjs`, or `ts` file with the same configuration.
+2. Obtain a [Personal API key](https://www.apollographql.com/docs/graphos/api-keys) from GraphOS Studio.

 <h3 id="apollo-config">Setting up an Apollo config</h3>

-In order for the VS Code plugin to know how to find the schema, it needs to be linked to either a published schema or a local one.
+For the VS Code plugin to know how to find the schema, it needs to be linked to either a published schema or a local one.
 To link a project to a published schema, edit the `apollo.config.js` file to look like this:

 ```js
 module.exports = {